Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

   - Runs in *user-space* (no root privilege escalation)
   - Direct network and (some) hardware access (GPUs, accelerators)
   - Mounts common/important directories
+  - Show text-based file format.
+Is similar to Docker
+    - Building is without layers (hit or miss)
-  - Images can be based on Docker images (**TODO** check this).
+    - Images can be based on Docker images.
 This is nice to prebuild parts of the image as Docker image since Singularity's format is not layer based.
 This means you have to rebuilt from scratch if it fails.
   - Small runtime penalty.
 - Nowadays available on many HPC platforms
-- Show text-based file format.
-Is similar to Docker
-- Common commands:
+- Common commands
-  - TODO

-## Demo: Run prebuilt containers
+### Demo: Run prebuilt containers

 - `singularity pull library://lolcow`
   - Obtain existing container image and store it as `lolcow_latest.sif`